 - Provide input into communications efforts to support policy priorities

 - Minimum 7+ years work experience in campaign work and coalition building

-- Potential for ~50% travel requirement to state capitals across the country
+- Potential for ~50% travel requirement to state capitals primarily in the Midwestern States

 - Experience in electricity market dynamics and solar energy policy preferred but not necessary